Playing with buffers π’ΒΆ

 Note

 A GPU buffer is mapped when it is connected to a specific part of the CPU-side RAM.
 The driver then automatically synchronizes its content, either for reading or for writing.
-We will not use it here.
+We do not use this feature for now.

-Also, don’t forget to free your buffers once you no longer use them:
+Also, donβt forget to release your buffers once you no longer use them:

 buffer1.release();